Skip to main content

 run

-Run a function locally using the same isolated-vm sandbox as the execution service.
+Run a function locally using the same sandbox environment as the execution service.
 No server or network connection is required.

 invoke run [path]